JoshGuarino/PokeGo/docs/CONTRIBUTING.md

 If you find a bug or have a suggestion, please open an issue.
 Please include as much information as possible, such as steps to reproduce the issue and any error messages.
 It would also be helpful if you could provide a code snippet or example that demonstrates the issue.
-Also let me know if you have nay problems with creating a pull request.
+Also let me know if you have any problems with creating a pull request.